"I was delighted in the supreme sense of freedom that comes from the

 PS, These two pictures were actually taken on the same day!

-and Bicycle Touring Issues
+About Bicycle Touring and Bicycle Tour Issues

 About Bicycle Touring and Bicycle Touring Issues

-The About Bicycle Touring and Touring Issues
+About Bicycle Touring and Touring Issues

 segment became so large (and tough to maintain),